Professional Clinical Supervision

 Individual supervision is a 1:1 meeting of a supervisee and the supervisor.

-The supervisee has emailed ahead case material based upon a completed supervisory template which includes case history and summary with focused learning questions pertinent to one’s supervisory covenant, a verbatim of the video/audio tape segment, and the completed self-supervision form for the tape segment
+The supervisee emails in advance case material based upon a completed supervisory template with focused learning questions pertinent to one’s supervisory covenant, a verbatim of the video/audio tape segment, and the self-supervision form for the tape segment

 Triadic supervision is a meeting of two supervisees and a supervisor.

-The same dynamics occur in this context as in individual supervision except there are two supervisees and each must present.
-Thus, in order to have time to present adequately the time met is doubled.
+The same dynamics occur in this modality as in individual supervision except there are two supervisees and each must present.
+The time met is doubled.
 Each person pays for half of the time but both get two hours of individual supervision.
-This arrangement typically makes the cost of supervision more cost effective and often increases the learning opportunity if schedules can be coordinated.
+This arrangement typically makes the cost of supervision more cost effective and often increases the learning opportunity.
 In triadic supervision the two supervisees must be at the same level of formation.

 Group supervision is three or more persons and a supervisor.

-The same dynamics occur in this context as in individual and triadic supervision.
+The case submission occurs in this modality as in individual and triadic supervision.
 State licensure boards and cognate groups differ regarding how many participants can be in such groups.
 Some focus on a limited number of cases and others on a variety of cases.
-The group always contracts such matters at the outset.
+The group contracts such matters at the outset.

 Each supervisory relationship is based upon a supervisory covenant that is developed with Dr. Pruett.
-The supervisory covenant includes the state licenses and cognate groups certifications pursued, a signed agreement with the clinical site where one’s clinical services are rendered, documented maintenance of ongoing liability insurance, formulation of learning goals, and the clear understanding of how progress shall be observed and determined.
+The supervisory covenant includes the state licenses and cognate groups certifications pursued, a signed agreement with the clinical site where one’s clinical services are rendered, documented maintenance of ongoing liability insurance, formulation of learning goals, and how progress will be observed and determined.

 The nature and terms of the covenant by agreement shall be a matter of ongoing conversation.
 Time shall be allocated for both the preparation and processing of any reports to be submitted to any licensure board or cognate group.
-There is shared responsibility for accuracy in the supervisee’s maintaining of all clinical logs and Dr. Pruett’s review and signature for the actual work.
+Dr. Pruett and the supervisee share responsibility for the accuracy of the supervisee’s maintaining accurate clinical and supervisory logs for his signature.

-Do you wish to contact Dr. Pruett to discuss clinical supervision, please phone him at 704-577-5862 or email him at email@example.com.
+If you wish to contact Dr. Pruett to discuss clinical supervision, please phone him at 980-399-5118 or email him at email@example.com.
 To learn about Dr. Pruett’s philosophy and approach to clinical supervision please click View Disclosure Statement.

 If you have questions regarding the state licensure boards or cognate groups for which Dr. Pruett provides clinical supervision, please click View Clinical Resources below.
-He also may discuss with you the applicability of \his supervision to other states.
+You also may discuss with Dr. Pruett the applicability of his supervision to other states as therein noted in Diversification of the Supervisory Hour.

 If you desire to enroll in the Bridgepath Psychotherapy and Supervision Training Program, please click the appropriate tab below and email completed applications with supportive information to firstname.lastname@example.org: